About the programme

 Master's Thesis

 The programme concludes with a thesis, where you work in depth with an academic problem.
-Often, the thesis takes its point of departure in practice, and the work is carried out in collaboration with a company in many cases.
+Often, the thesis takes its point of departure in practice, and in some cases you can carry out the work in collaboration with a company.

 Below you can see some examples of possible thesis topics: